Documentation

 Your team will find each new registration in Contacts, review the customer and vehicle details, decide the next action, and leave a note so the next teammate knows what happened.

-Use this guide after someone fills out your public registration form.
+Use this guide after someone fills out your public registration form (Set up customer registration).

 This is useful when prospects request storage from your public facility page and your staff needs to review the request before saying yes, collecting payment, or scheduling a dropoff.